 These procedural and technical requirements are part of the Ontario government`s efforts to protect groundwater resources and to prevent impacts to the natural environment and other water users.
 The PTTW program and its rules may continue to be improved in the future as new science and policy emerges.

-This proposal has been posted for a 60 day public review and comment period starting December 02, 2016.
-If you have any questions, or would like to submit your comments, please do so by January 31, 2017 to the individual listed under "Contact".
-Additionally, you may submit your comments on-line.
+This proposal was posted for a 60 day public review and comment period starting December 02, 2016.
+Comments were to be received by January 31, 2017.

 All comments received during the comment period are being considered as part of the decision-making process by the Ministry.